OpenEvalProject/evals/manuscripts/elife-85902/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/03czfpz43 Department of Cell Biology, Emory University Atlanta United States
+1. Department of Cell Biology, Emory University Atlanta United States ([ROR:03czfpz43](https://ror.org/03czfpz43))
-2. https://ror.org/05f950310 Department of Neurosciences, Experimental Neurology and Leuven Brain Institute, KU Leuven Leuven Belgium
+2. Department of Neurosciences, Experimental Neurology and Leuven Brain Institute, KU Leuven Leuven Belgium ([ROR:05f950310](https://ror.org/05f950310))
-3. https://ror.org/03xrhmk39 Center for Brain & Disease Research, Laboratory of Neurobiology, VIB, Campus Gasthuisberg Leuven Belgium
+3. Center for Brain & Disease Research, Laboratory of Neurobiology, VIB, Campus Gasthuisberg Leuven Belgium ([ROR:03xrhmk39](https://ror.org/03xrhmk39))
-4. https://ror.org/03czfpz43 Department of Neurology, Emory University Atlanta United States
+4. Department of Neurology, Emory University Atlanta United States ([ROR:03czfpz43](https://ror.org/03czfpz43))
-5. https://ror.org/03czfpz43 Department of Biochemistry, Emory University Atlanta United States
+5. Department of Biochemistry, Emory University Atlanta United States ([ROR:03czfpz43](https://ror.org/03czfpz43))

 † Corresponding author

 ## Abstract

-GGGGCC (G 4 C 2 ) hexanucleotide repeat expansion in the C9ORF72 gene is the most common genetic cause of frontotemporal dementia (FTD) and amyotrophic lateral sclerosis (ALS).
+GGGGCC (G4C2) hexanucleotide repeat expansion in the C9ORF72 gene is the most common genetic cause of frontotemporal dementia (FTD) and amyotrophic lateral sclerosis (ALS).
 The repeat is bidirectionally transcribed and confers gain of toxicity.
-However, the underlying toxic species is debated, and it is not clear whether antisense CCCCGG (C 4 G 2 ) repeat expanded RNAs contribute to disease pathogenesis.
-Our study shows that C9ORF72 antisense C 4 G 2 repeat expanded RNAs trigger the activation of the PKR/eIF2α-dependent integrated stress response independent of dipeptide repeat proteins that are produced through repeat-associated non-AUG-initiated translation, leading to global translation inhibition and stress granule formation.
-Reducing PKR levels with either siRNA or morpholinos mitigates integrated stress response and toxicity caused by the antisense C 4 G 2 RNAs in cell lines, primary neurons, and zebrafish.
+However, the underlying toxic species is debated, and it is not clear whether antisense CCCCGG (C4G2) repeat expanded RNAs contribute to disease pathogenesis.
+Our study shows that C9ORF72 antisense C4G2 repeat expanded RNAs trigger the activation of the PKR/eIF2α-dependent integrated stress response independent of dipeptide repeat proteins that are produced through repeat-associated non-AUG-initiated translation, leading to global translation inhibition and stress granule formation.
+Reducing PKR levels with either siRNA or morpholinos mitigates integrated stress response and toxicity caused by the antisense C4G2 RNAs in cell lines, primary neurons, and zebrafish.
 Increased phosphorylation of PKR/eIF2α is also observed in the frontal cortex of C9ORF72 FTD/ALS patients.
-Finally, only antisense C 4 G 2 , but not sense G 4 C 2 , repeat expanded RNAs robustly activate the PKR/eIF2α pathway and induce aberrant stress granule formation.
-These results provide a mechanism by which antisense C 4 G 2 repeat expanded RNAs elicit neuronal toxicity in FTD/ALS caused by C9ORF72 repeat expansions.
+Finally, only antisense C4G2, but not sense G4C2, repeat expanded RNAs robustly activate the PKR/eIF2α pathway and induce aberrant stress granule formation.
+These results provide a mechanism by which antisense C4G2 repeat expanded RNAs elicit neuronal toxicity in FTD/ALS caused by C9ORF72 repeat expansions.

 ## Introduction